Frosty704/indexwidmo-eyetrackvr/README.md

 [EyeTrackVR](https://docs.eyetrackvr.dev/) mounts for the [WidmoVR prescription lens on the valve index](https://widmovr.com/product/valve-index-prescription-lens-adapters/)

 # ⚠️Print at your own risk, don't expect this to work perfectly.
 I jerry rigged this in blender with little to no CAD/3D modeling experience
 As of right now, the nose LED does poke my nose slightly.
-However a little electrical could be a bandaid fix
+However a little electrical tape could be a bandaid fix

 This is modeled after -